Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/code/README.md

 ```

 #### Step #3.2 - Build
-Build the applications for the 3.
-ONF MWTN PoC at folder 'CENTENNIAL/code'.
+Build the applications for the 4th ONF Wireless PoC at folder 'CENTENNIAL/code'.
 ```
 mvn clean install -DskipTests
 ```